 Navigation here is tricky, because the road system leading to the Bridge is complicated.
 There are signs, and you can just follow the stream of rental bikes (any bike with a sign that says Blazing Saddles).

 The Bridge has fascinating stuff at both ends.
 At the south end there’s a visitor center (at South Vista Point) with interesting interactive displays about the history and physics of the bridge, a statue of Strauss the builder, and a section of suspension cable that awed me as a child and still does.
 Fort Point, well worth your time, is under the bridge a short ride below you.
 At the north end there’s a parking lot/viewing area with an iconic view of the City and a touching Lone Sailor Statue.

-You can buy your ticket on the ferry, and they’re used to bikes and make it easy.
+You can buy your ticket on the ferry—they’re used to bikes and make it easy.
 The ferry ride across the Bay may be the best part of the loop, and it’s something you should do even if you left your bike at home.
 From Pier 39 work your way west along the waterfront through Fisherman’s Wharf, Fort Mason, the Marina, and finally Crissy Field and your car.
-The ride from Pier 39 can appear confusing and hectic, but not to worry—it’s a designated bike route and hundreds of riders manage it every day.
-Stay as close to the water as you can and everything will work out well.
-And there’s help: the SF Bicycle Coalition has made a great bicycle map of San Francisco, and it will guide you.
+Again, for route details see San Francisco’s Wiggle Loop.